End-of-Life Process

 Conclusion

-Palliative care at the end of life can be a great help for caregivers.
-Hospice can be a great resource in managing symptoms and providing support up until death and beyond.
+Palliative care at the end of life can greatly help caregivers.
+Hospice can be a great resource for managing symptoms and providing support until death and beyond.
 Most people do not have experience in caring for a dying person and need education and assistance throughout the journey.
-Not everyone who is dying will experience all the symptoms mentioned in this course, and it is important to note that everyone experiences the end-of-life process in their own way and at their own pace.
+Not everyone dying will experience all the symptoms mentioned in this course, and it is important to note that everyone experiences the end-of-life process in their own way and at their own pace.